 It’s the town’s most recent claim to fame, which is why more and more people are flocking there to take a look.
 But Jade Foxes and Green Destinies aside, this was a really cool place.
 The buildings date back to the Ming and Qing dynasties, and people still live in them.
 It’s really like time has kind of stopped there, with people growing vegetables in small patches of land dotted around the village, getting their water from the centuries old canal system running through the buildings, and selling antiques.

 We ended up wandering further into the village, away from the half-moon pond and all the tourists.
 There, we came across a woman who was picking vegetables in her garden.

 We’d had a big breakfast and some crackers or something earlier, so we’d already decided to skip lunch and go for an early dinner.
 But my mom told her anyway that we hadn’t eaten.

 “Come!
 I’ll make you lunch.
 This is fresh from our own garden!” she shouted.

-She rushed us to her house, which she’d converted into a small hotel, and I kid you not, the courtyard and everything looked kind of like something from out of Mulan.
+She rushed us to her house, which she’d converted into a small hotel.
+Her courtyard was so pretty and quaint.
 She took us into the family kitchen and showed us the vegetables, meat, and tofu that she had to cook our lunch with, in addition to the fresh squash that she’d just picked.

 The HUGE meal ended up costing something like $25, and we ate it ALL.
 All the while, she told us about her garden, her hotel customers, life in the country, and all that good stuff.
-And you just don’t get that experience when you’re following the yellow flag and wearing the China Star Tour Co. visor.
+And you just don’t get that experience when you’re following the yellow flag and wearing the tour company visor.

 8. Navigating China really isn’t that bad: